|

 elements.

-distribution jitter is significant for setup-time budgets but less
+distribution jitter is significant for setup-time budgets, but less so

 for hold-time budgets, depending on the clock distribution structure.